CoffeJunkStudio/go-gwg-22/README.md

 >
 > Theme: _Cliché_

-We are currently in the progress of finding a good [idea](ideas.md).

 Our game is written in Rust with the [good-web-game] crate.
 It can be compiled as an HTML 5 game, natively to Linux and Windows, and for Android.